 About the Spanish Bachelor’s Program

 The Bachelor of Arts in Spanish consists of 30 hours at the 2000-level and above, including a minimum of four 4000-level courses.
-The Spanish major requires 6 hours of grammar courses from SPAN 3305 , SPAN 4305 , and SPAN 4343 .
+The Spanish major requires 6 hours from SPAN 3306, SPAN 3307, or SPAN 3308 or SPAN 3318.
+It also requires 6 hours from SPAN 3305 or SPAN 3315 , SPAN 4305 , or SPAN 4343 .
 A Spanish major may include 3 hours taught in English from SPAN 2300 , SPAN 2390 , or SPAN 3390 .
 Students must make a C or better in departmental courses to be eligible for graduation.

 As part of the required hours, students can optionally choose one of the degree’s three concentrations.
 These are: